fossabot/vkFriendee/README.md

 ### main.py
 This script allows you to basically execute vkFriendee class.
 Full command-line:
 > --login(-l) - Accepts here a login for VK.
-It must be your telephone number --password(-p) - Accepts here a password for VK.
-It must be your password for the account.
+It must be your telephone number<br>
+--password(-p) - Accepts here a password for VK.
+It must be your password for the account.<br>
---verbose(-v) - Switcher for verbose output
+--verbose(-v) - Switcher for verbose output<br>
 --help - ...

 ## Credits